 - Reselect your Motion Zones: When creating your motion zones, note the potential paths people take to approach and redraw your motion zones to exclude areas where you very rarely see people such as behind locked gates, hedges, or walls

 Be sure to have at least one active motion zone: If a Motion Zone is not triggering alerts, it may be inactive.
 You must create at least one active motion zone or you will not receive any motion alerts.

 Get familiar with the Motion Settings control in your Ring App: In addition to the motion zones control, there are two other tools there that can help you adjust the number of Ring Alerts you receive:

-- Important: During the time that motion alerts are disabled due to motion scheduling, you can’t turn on motion alerts manually without cancelling the motion schedule.
+- Important: During the time that motion alerts are disabled due to motion scheduling, you can’t turn on motion alerts manually without canceling the motion schedule.

 - Smart Alerts: Smart Alerts allow you to tweak the number of motion alerts you receive.

 - Optimizing motion detection: Motion detection can sometimes trigger false alerts because of large heat sources such as cars, the rising or setting sun or reflections off a shiny object.
 To reduce the number of false alerts, you need to look at your motion zone the way your Ring does.
 That might mean removing shiny objects or angling the Ring itself to avoid the sun.

 - Mounting your Ring device at the correct height: Your Ring device has a very broad field of view.
 It is not necessary to mount the ring at eye height in order to catch faces.
 Your motion detection system, on the other hand has a much narrower field of view.
 Ideally, you should mount the ring about 48 inches from the ground.
 If you're still having trouble detecting people walking up to your door, you can try a wedge kit to angle your camera down.